Data Center Temperature Sensor Placement

 In-Rack vs. In-Room Placement

-In-Rack Sensors
+1. In-Rack Sensors

-If you want to measure the highest temperatures, you can place sensors at the tops of racks.
+If you want to measure the highest temperatures, place sensors at the tops of racks.
 The heat will naturally rise to the top of the room, and, in theory, the units closer to the floor will always have a lower reading.

 For the most thorough level of protection and risk mitigation, it’s best to place multiple rack temperature sensors, with a focus on those located on the ends and in the center.
 Each detector should have a different threshold setting based on its placement and the temperature variation of the area surrounding it.
 With proper installation, you’ll be able to make a map of the conditions across the room, ensuring thorough monitoring and notification of any potential risks.

-In-Room Sensors
+2. In-Room Sensors

-If your center does have windows, doors or any other elements that might cause fluctuations in temperature or humidity readings, you may have to perform some trial and error.
+If your center has windows, doors or any other elements that might cause fluctuations in temperature or humidity readings, you may have to perform some trial and error.
 To figure out the best placement, you can move the sensors to different locations for set periods.
 The positioning that provides the most reliable readings is the best option for your center.

 Temperature and Humidity Thresholds